With many desk workers forced to work from home, video meeting solutions have become a real lifeline for companies.

 When it comes to business communication, VR chat applications are great for both internal meetings and external negotiations.
 The ability to create completely customizable environments allows for more productive and engaging conversations.

-Another quality difference between Virtual Reality and video conferencing is the ability to get interactive.
+Another quality difference between Virtual Reality event platforms and video calls is the ability to get interactive.
 Participants in the meeting can look at a virtual screen with relevant information or fill out charts.

 Virtual Reality video streaming differs from traditional broadcasting in several ways.
 VR allows for better interactivity: viewers can turn their heads to view different parts of the virtual environment and in some cases even interact with objects.